-And it’s almost the only unique issue that unify us with the neighboring countries, is the issue of ISIS.
+And it is almost the only unique issue that unifies us with the neighboring countries, is the issue of ISIS.
 It comes after it in priority.
 The challenge is after ISIS is gone, and the nature of the countries after ISIS or the post-ISIS era.
 And then also the challenge of peace and the establishment of a Palestinian state.

 And there is also other different challenges, depending on the differences of the Arab countries and their nature.
 And which have differences in terms of political structure, the cultural structure, and the nature of it.
 In my experience with my country, specifically in difficult and critical times.
 I would like to warn to deal with the worst security from a technical point of view.
 It has to be combined even with the economics and the cultural aspects of the society.

-This kind of dealing with security it’s a shallow way of dealing with the issue of security and it’s also a way to simplify how security should be understood.
+This kind of dealing with security is a shallow way of dealing with the issue of security, and it is also a way to simplify how security should be understood.
 In order to understand the security challenges in Lebanon, we have to understand the political circumstances and the cultural circumstances in Lebanon.

 And there are many challenges in the security situation in Lebanon, one of them is the excuse that to fight Israel or by some groups to carry the weapon to protect the group or the community from outside dangers.
-Those two reasons, it looks like they are legitimate and there’s a reason behind it.
-Israel is an enemy of Lebanon and it doesn’t hesitate to assault Lebanon and violate its sovereignty on land, sea, and on the air and to threaten Lebanon continuously for upcoming wars through military exercises, which those military exercises will not do anything other than raise the degree of tension and security challenges and the last one, which means the last exercises which have been conducted now are the biggest and the largest since twenty years.
+Those two reasons, it looks like they are legitimate and there is a reason behind it.
+Israel is an enemy of Lebanon, and it does not hesitate to assault Lebanon and violate its sovereignty on land, sea, and on the air and to threaten Lebanon continuously for upcoming wars through military exercises, which those military exercises will not do anything other than raise the degree of tension and security challenges and the last one, which means the last exercises which [were] conducted are now the biggest and the largest [in the last] twenty years.
 Additionally, Israel still refuses peace and even the basic human rights for humans and one of them is the right to decide the destiny of the people.

-And also the tension of 1967 where it was legitimized the presence of a militarized Palestinian existence inside Lebanon through a regional and international pressure, which led to the spark of the civil war and in 1982 the Israelis invaded Lebanon, reached Beirut, and then the marines landed in Lebanon and the multi international forces and also the attacks which has targeted these forces reaching to 2005 and the assassination of the Prime Minister, Rafik al Hariri.
-This has always proven that security in Lebanon is not independent equation by a self but it’s a result for the political equation that has governed the internal relations between the Lebanese and also between the internal relations as a whole with outside of Lebanon.
+And also, the tension of 1967, [which] legitimized the presence of a militarized Palestinian existence inside Lebanon through regional and international pressure, which led to the spark of the civil war.
+And in 1982, the Israelis invaded Lebanon, reached Beirut, and then the Marines landed in Lebanon, and the multinational forces, and also the attacks, which have targeted these forces reaching to 2005 and the assassination of the Prime Minister, Rafik al Hariri.
+This has always proven that security in Lebanon is not independent equation by a self, but it is a result for the political equation that has governed the internal relations between the Lebanese and also between the internal relations as a whole with outside of Lebanon.

 Those challenges led to deactivation of the effectiveness of the constitutional powers and also to the minimal degree of responsibility by the governing leadership in Lebanon.
 Therefore, in every improvement on the security or political improvement of Lebanon became a hostage for external powers and also to the circumstances of its interests conflicting or converging in Lebanon.